Brothers in Arms cover art

 Through compelling eye-witness testimony and James Holland's expert analysis of the war in the West, Brothers In Arms brings to vivid life the final bloody scramble across Europe and gives the most powerful account to date of what it was really like to fight in the dying days of World War Two.

-©2021 James Holland (P)2021 Penguin Audio
+© James Holland 2021 (P) Penguin Audio 2021

-Military War Africa Italy
+20th Century Europe Great Britain Military Modern War Africa Italy

 All stars